madmurphy/libconfini/MANUAL.md

 If not defined elsewhere, these variables are respectively `NULL` and `0` by default.

-After having set the value to be assigned to implicit key elements, it is possible to test whether a dispatched key is implicit or not by comparing the address of its `value` property with the global variable `#INI_GLOBAL_IMPLICIT_VALUE`:
+After having set the value to be assigned to implicit key elements and having enabled `IniFormat::implicit_is_not_empty` in the format, it is possible to test whether a dispatched key is implicit or not by comparing the address of its `value` property with the global variable `#INI_GLOBAL_IMPLICIT_VALUE`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 /* examples/topics/ini_global_set_implicit_value.c */